Mockroot: Content

-Mockroot features a variety of styles.
-The album opener "To Love," and the following track "Song for Melan and Rafik," are ballads featuring falsetto vocals over Hamasyan's piano.
+Mockroot consists of a variety of styles.
+The album opener, "To Love", and the following track, "Song for Melan and Rafik", are ballads featuring falsetto vocals over Hamasyan's piano.

-The next few tracks, "Kars 1" and "Double-Faced," feature a turn towards a heavier sound, featuring breakdown sections some critics compared to those of Meshuggah.
-These are followed by the ballad “The Roads That Bring Me Closer to You" and the laid-back solo piano composition "Lilac."
-A similar balance between piano ballads and heavy djent-like tracks is followed for much of the tracklist, only interrupted by "Kars 2 (Wounds of the Centuries)," which takes a more minimalist approach.
+The next few tracks, "Kars 1" and "Double-Faced", have a heavier sound, featuring breakdown sections one critic compared to those of Meshuggah.
+These are followed by the ballad "The Roads That Bring Me Closer to You" and the laid-back solo piano composition "Lilac".
+A similar balance between piano ballads and heavy djent-like tracks is followed for much of the tracklist, only interrupted by "Kars 2 (Wounds of the Centuries)", which takes a more minimalist approach.

-The album features heavy use of uncommon time signatures and frequent meter changes.
-The track "Song for Melan and Rafik" is in the time signature 42/16, and is arranged for a quintet instead of a trio.
-"Double faced" features two separate pulses playing at the same time, described by Tigran as follows, "The idea was to use groupings of 5/16 over 8 bars of 4/4 in a way that it would make us feel like the 5/16 is the pulse, even though the entire song is in 4/4".
+The album includes heavy use of uncommon time signatures and frequent meter changes.
+The track "Song for Melan and Rafik" is in the time signature 42/16 and is arranged for a quintet instead of a trio.
+"Double Faced" features two separate pulses playing at the same time, described by Hamasyan as follows: "The idea was to use groupings of 5/16 over 8 bars of 4/4 in a way that it would make us feel like the 5/16 is the pulse, even though the entire song is in 4/4".

-The song "Entertain Me" is in a time signature of 256/16, with a melody formed by a group of 35/16 played 7 times, followed by a single bar of 11/16.
-"To Negate" is in a time signature of 13/8, and the penultimate track "The Grid" is composed in sections of 5, 5, 7, 5, 5, 5 sixteenth notes.
+"Entertain Me" is in a time signature of 256/16, with a melody formed by a group of 35/16 played 7 times, followed by a single bar of 11/16.
+"To Negate" is in a time signature of 13/8, and the penultimate track, "The Grid", is composed in sections of 5, 5, 7, 5, 5, 5 sixteenth notes.